HuyGiaMsk/automation-tool/README.md

 .\script\install_env

 ### Console approach:
-- You must provide mandatory information in the `.\input\InvokedClasses.properties` file and its subsequent properties files which represent the settings for each running task.
+- For AC Team: You must provide mandatory information in the `.\input\InvokedClasses.properties` file and its subsequent properties files which represent the settings for each running task.

-vi .\input\InvokedClasses.properties .\input\ExampleTask.properties
+- For User: you can input in this app directly or go to .\input and find your "name of ticket.properties to input".
+Besides, you can delete others file if dont want to see them in your app (not InvokedClasses.properties and MinifiedDownloadSource.input) vi .\input\InvokedClasses.properties .\input\ExampleTask.properties

 - Perform the provided automation task by invoking: